smdogroup/tacs/docs/source/examples/Example-Beam_Optimization.rst

 We define a :func:`problem_setup` function.
 This function is called each time a new MPhys Scenario is created.
-This function sets up problem adding fixed loads, modifying options, and adding eval functions.
+This function sets up the :class:`~tacs.problems.StaticProblem` by adding fixed loads, modifying options, and adding eval functions.
-Here we specify the beam mass and aggregated failure as outputs for our analysis and add our 1 kN shear load.
+Here we specify the beam mass (:class:`~tacs.functions.StructuralMass`) and aggregated failure (:class:`~tacs.functions.KSFailure`) as outputs for our analysis and add our 1 kN shear load.

 .. code-block:: python